Buddhist meditation

 5. After you have done this for five minutes or the time you have allotted for yourself, you can now stop this practice.
 However, you don’t have to give up the sense of Mindfulness, calmness or openness that you are experiencing at that moment.
 Try to consciously allow yourself to maintain in the present during the rest of the day.

 A lot of Buddhist traditions have different instructions when it comes to breathing meditation.
-Vipassana meditation is a particular form of Meditation which is considered to be practiced as well as taught by the Buddha.
-Then there is Zazen which is actually a stripped-down version of the Zen meditation
+Vipassana meditation is a particular form of Meditation that is considered to be practiced as well as taught by the Buddha.
+Then there is Zazen which is actually a stripped-down version of Zen meditation

 1. Samatha